ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--bootstrap-ids` (string):

-Bootstrap IDs is an array of validator IDs.
+Bootstrap IDs is a comma-separated list of validator IDs.
 These IDs will be used to authenticate bootstrapping peers.
 An example setting of this field would be `--bootstrap-ids="NodeID-7Xhw2mDxuDS44j42TCB6U5579esbSt3Lg,NodeID-MFrZFVCXPv5iCn6M9K6XduxGTYp891xXZ"`.
 The number of given IDs here must be same with number of given `--bootstrap-ips`.
 The default value depends on the network ID.

 #### `--bootstrap-ips` (string):

-Bootstrap IPs is an array of IPv4:port pairs.
+Bootstrap IPs is a comma-separated list of IPv4:port pairs.
 These IP Addresses will be used to bootstrap the current Avalanche state.
 An example setting of this field would be `--bootstrap-ips="127.0.0.1:12345,1.2.3.4:5678"`.
 The number of given IPs here must be same with number of given `--bootstrap-ids`.
 The default value depends on the network ID.

 #### `--bootstrap-retry-enabled` (boolean):